 In 2019, the Village of Rosemont hired engineering consultants to conduct a preliminary (phase 1) engineering study for the 10-mile segment of the Des Plaines River Trail System from North Ave to Touhy Ave on behalf of the Forest Preserves and Des Plaines River Trail Advisory Group, which includes the West Central Municipal Conference, transportation agencies and bicycle advocacy organizations.
 The study identified improvements to address issues like flooding, safety at roadway and railroad crossings, trail access and trail user experience.

-The study was separated into two parts: North Section (Touhy Ave to Irving Park Rd) and South Section (Irving Park Rd to North Ave) to allow easier projects in the North Section to proceed sooner, help build momentum for more challenging infrastructure improvements south of Irving Park Road, and allow more time for study of a “Prairie Path Connector” south of North Avenue.
+The study was separated into two parts: North Section (Touhy Ave to Irving Park Rd) and South Section (Irving Park Rd to North Ave) to allow easier projects in the North Section to proceed sooner, help build momentum for more challenging infrastructure improvements south of Irving Park Road, and allow more time for study of a “Prairie Path Connector” south of North Ave.

 The phase 1 engineering study was funded by grants to the Village of Rosemont from the Cook County Department of Transportation’s Invest in Cook Program and the West Central Municipal Conference and was key to securing additional grants for projects in the North Section.